• Skip to primary navigation

 So due to all of these reasons, old essential oils can be dangerous.

-Can You Use Expired Essential Oils?
+How Can Use Expired Essential Oils?

 Just because an older essential oil shouldn't be used on your skin, that doesn't mean you need to toss it.
 Here are a few ideas for how to use them.